 During our formative years, positive and negative experiences determine when and why we’ll shift gears, what we’ll steer towards and what we’ll avoid — usually for the rest of our lives.

 For the fortunate few, raised in loving, supportive, nurturing environments, a little dopamine goes a long way.
 Nurtured children, whose emotional needs are regularly met, mature into conscious adults.
-Conscious adults are capable of controlling their pedals, shifting their gears, and steering their lives in the direction of happiness and fulfillment.
+Conscious adults are capable of controlling their pedals, shifting into neutral, and steering lives in the direction of happiness and fulfillment.

-For the unfortunate many, who are neglected, abandoned, abused, belittled, and/or bullied, the prospects can be dicey.
+For the unfortunate many, neglected, abandoned, abused, belittled, and/or bullied, the prospects can be dicey.
 Traumatized children, burdened with unmet emotional needs, too often turn into needy grownups.
-The more traumatic the upbringing, the stronger the cravings, the greater the attraction to addictive behaviors, beliefs, and substances that trigger excessive dopamine flow, the more unconscious, self-deceptive, and driven the individual.
+The more traumatic the traumas, the stronger the cravings, the greater the attraction to addictive behaviors, beliefs, and substances that trigger excessive dopamine flow, the more unconscious, self-deceptive, and driven the individual.

 Combining the search terms childhood/adolescent/abuse/trauma/neglect/addictions produces scores of studies similar to the following: